Enter Bird's Name in Search Box:

 |8" 20.3cm||12.5" 31.7cm||1.3 oz 36.8g||Cardinalidae||Piranga flava|

-Distribution: Seen in mountainous areas, prefers coniferous type forest, or conifers mixed with oaks.
-Found from Western Texas, west into New Mexico, touching Southern Colorado, across the lower half of Arizona and Eastern California.
-Portions of the population lives year around in Northern Mexico.
+Distribution: Seen in mountainous areas, prefers coniferous-type forest or conifers mixed with oaks.
+Found from western Texas, west into New Mexico, touching southern Colorado, across the lower half of Arizona and eastern California.
+Portions of the population lives year-round in northern Mexico.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.